 What Are Vertical Vibration Plates?

-As the technology required to deliver the vertical vibration utilised by vertical vibration plates is more complicated, the machines have a higher production cost, that effects the retail value as well.
-Vertical vibration plates work by creating a balanced and controlled up and down movement.
+As the technology required to deliver the vertical vibration utilized by vertical vibration machines is more complicated, the machines have a higher production cost, that effects the retail value as well.
+Vertical vibration exercise machines work by creating a balanced and controlled up and down movement.

 Whenever there is a new type of exercise or exercise equipment released, there is always a certain degree of hype surrounding it.
-With the hype, comes the celebrity endorsements and vibration plates are no different.
-Actress Jessica Alba, Claudia Schiffer and the queen of pop herself, Madonna, have all lent their names and images to vibration plates – even going so far as to claim that their shapely bodies are a result of using these cutting edge machines.
+With the hype, comes the celebrity endorsements and vibrating fitness machines are no different.
+Actress Jessica Alba, Claudia Schiffer and the queen of pop herself, Madonna, have all lent their names and images to vibration plates – even going so far as to claim that their shapely bodies are a result of using these cutting-edge machines.

-The truly astonishing thing is that the benefits of using vibration plates go beyond decreasing the amount of time you need to exercise for and increasing the amount of calories you burn and weight you lose.
+The truly astonishing thing is that the benefits of using vibration machines go beyond decreasing the amount of time you need to exercise for and increasing the number of calories you burn and weight you lose.
 Some of the many other benefits include: